Frequently Asked Questions

 - Arm tattoos: a loose T-shirt or tank top

-What happens if I am late?
+What if I am late?

 Design, References & Cover-Ups